anio-software/enkore-private.target-js-factory/README.md

 //                                             useContext is designed to work
 //                                             with any API version

+//
+// useContext asserts that the wrapped_context
+// is of the specified version
+//
 const context = useContext(wrapped_context, 0)

 context.log.info("Hello from the package")